John Wilson (conductor)

 John Wilson (born 1972) is a British conductor, arranger and musicologist, who conducts orchestras and operas, as well as big band jazz.
-He is the creator of the John Wilson Orchestra and Associate Guest Conductor of the BBC Scottish Symphony Orchestra.
+He is the artistic director of Sinfonia of London.

 Education

 Wilson was born in Gateshead, Tyne & Wear.
 He attended Breckenbeds Junior High School in Low Fell, then Heathfield Senior High School in Gateshead (now closed).
 In the late 1980s he studied music at A-level at Newcastle College, where he conducted a variety of ensembles including a 96-piece orchestra and choir for a concert version of West Side Story.
-He wrote and directed his own pantomime during this period and he also conducted for many local amateur dramatic societies.
+He wrote and directed his own pantomime during this period and conducted for many local amateur dramatic societies.
 Later he attended the Royal College of Music, first as a percussionist, and later studying composition and conducting.
 During this time he won the institution's Tagore Gold Medal for outstanding academic excellence.